sudorandom/kmcd.dev/content/posts/2023-08-17_evepraisal-lessons-from-a-decades-long-project/index.md

 Throughout the past decade, there were instances of image upgrades and migrations.
 Thankfully, these processes transpired without major issues, resulting in only a few minutes of downtime once or twice a year.
 In the cloud environment, periodic migrations were required to address security vulnerabilities.
 Notably, cloud providers have improved their strategies, making migrations to new VM host more seamless.
 An example of a migration that wasn't seamless occurred when the VM hosting Evepraisal was moved to a different data center, requiring some downtime of approximately an hour or two.

 #### Backup/restore
-Never had to do this... and TBH it’s not the worst thing in the world that the database gets wiped.
+I never had to restore from backup... and, to be honest, it’s not the worst thing in the world that the database gets wiped.
 Sure, it would be annoying to users that have links to their appraisals but a lot of them can be recreated pretty easily.

 #### Testing
 There’s a lot of [table-based](https://dave.cheney.net/2019/05/07/prefer-table-driven-tests) testing in this project, which allowed me to add new test cases without needing to write a lot of code.
 This is especially useful in the parser part of the app.
 Here's an example of a couple of test cases for the "listing" parser, which handles lines that simply have a quantity and an item name delimited by some kind of whitespace: